supere989/patagontrace_localLLM/README.md

 ### Description

-AI-powered PCAP analysis utility accessible directly from your console.
-It enables in-depth and comprehensive analysis and troubleshooting of PCAP files through ChatGPT integration.
-The prompts are customizable to suit typical use cases.
+Patagontrace is an AI-powered PCAP analysis utility accessible directly from your console.
+It facilitates in-depth and comprehensive analysis of PCAP files, utilizing the advanced capabilities of ChatGPT.
+The tool is designed with customizable prompts to address typical networking and troubleshooting use cases.

 ### Dependencies